Canine Care Certified

 More than 100 dog breeders have gained certification through a Purdue University–based program that measures dogs for stress, disease, and ability to thrive in homes.
 The program was created five years ago, and supported by the U.S. Department of Agriculture, as a way improve the lives of animals by elevating standards of care in the dog breeding industry.

-Read more at AVMA.org
+Read the full story at AVMA.org

 Purdue's college of veterinary medicine recently achieved a milestone in animal welfare by approving its first 100 canine care certified dog breeders.